Wing’s first COVID-19 recipient receives second dose

 |Downloads:

-This work, Wing’s first COVID-19 recipient receives second dose [Image 2 of 2], by SrA Suzanna Plotnikov, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wing’s first COVID-19 recipient receives second dose, by SrA Suzanna Plotnikov, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT